oktadev/okta-blog/_source/_posts/2022-04-06-react-azure-functions.md

 npm i parse-multipart-data@1.2.1
 ```

 `parse-multipart-data` will help parse the image from the request body.
 You will use `canvas` to modify the image.
 Finally, `@okta/jwt-verifier` will verify the token passed in the header to authenticate the user.
 As I mentioned before, but worth mentioning again, if you are using the standard pricing model, then the authentication can and should be handled in the Azure portal using a custom provider.
-However, you are stuck doing the dirty work yourself on the free tier.
+However, you are stuck doing the work yourself on the free tier.

 Open `api/CreateBadge/index.js` and replace the code there with the following.